tricky93/nc-news-backend/README.md

     express: "^4.16.3",
     mongoose: "^5.1.4"

-    To install the dependencies cd into the root folder, open the terminal and enter:
+    To install the dependencies cd into the root folder, open the terminal and run `npm install`

 ---

 ### Setup

----
+Before running this file a config file will need to be create and the process enviroment created establishing the url for mongoDB.

+## Should you wish to run this code in production the database will need to be hosted on mLab.
+A new account will need to be created for this and the correct authentication will need to be obtained.

 ### Built With